 I only recently sat down and looked at this time period and asked myself these questions for the sole sake of writing about it.
 It was never something I thought was interesting or special but with some self introspection I realized that there are a lot of things in life that are worth celebrating.
 We often neglect ourselves or weigh the value of something of importance to us based on the opinions and ideas of others.
 I realized that this period in my life should be celebrated because I have learned so much about myself and this long break from dating and relationships has given me wisdom, an awareness and appreciation of the person I am.
 I have evolved and continue to.
 By learning to love myself I have learned that I am strong, capable, and worthy of love – not just love from another but my very own love.

 I have learned how to be attractive and not in terms of appearance but in terms of energy.
-My perspective on myself has changed into one that is more positive and honest thus creating a mentality that is not insecure or shrouded with self doubt or self loathing which in turn transcends how I carry myself.
+My perspective on myself has changed into one that is more positive and honest thus creating a mentality that is not insecure or shrouded with self doubt or self loathing.
+Which in turn transcends how I carry myself.
 I am gaining confidence in the woman I am which means there is no need to compare myself to anyone or "compete" for anything with another person.
 Not only in the world of relationships but beyond that.
 This has also taught me the importance of practicing non attachment and I do not cling to things or people.
 I have learned to accept that people can come into our lives for a mere moment and rather than hold on and force things, I can simply let go and remain present by appreciating and accepting that moment that I was given.
-The importance in this is that you find you don't yearn for another, you don't become dependent on someone's existence which in turns means you do not suffer.
+The importance in this is that you find you don't yearn for another, you don't become dependent on someone's existence which in turn means you do not suffer.

 I have learned that when you know yourself and what you need in life and in others, you can create a more positive space for yourself because you are not only drawn to those things, but you attract them as well.

 If you are confident, have self worth and know and understand who you are, you will find that those around you will approach you and treat you in that manner but if you lack these things, those around you will emphasize those aspects in how they treat you.
-This is because without self worth, we allow ourselves to be treated in any way because we do not deem ourselves as worthy of more or better.
+This is because without self worth, we allow ourselves to be treated in any way, as we do not deem ourselves worthy of more or better.
 We allow ourselves to be in situations that are not for us.
 If you think you are unworthy and undeserving of love and good things then you will accept being treated as someone that is unlovable and unsuitable.
 You will allow that toxicity and those unhealthy aspects in your relationships, romantic or platonic.
 You will accept it because that is how you view your worth and yourself.
 So, I have learned that self perception is paramount and necessary in how we approach life and others.

 Being single should never be anything to be ashamed of or embarrassed about, but of course, there will always be those that mock and shame people for choosing to simply be themselves.
 However, many do find themselves experiencing such attitudes because of the expectations and pressure that is put upon us from a young age.
 Whether it's because of cultural expectations, societal or simply your own…it’s not necessary.